Maine public school enrollments drop amid pandemic

 In Westbrook, Superintendent Peter Lancia said the district normally has three pre-K classrooms.
 This year there are two.
 There has also been a decline in kindergarten enrollment from 196 students last year to 170 this year.
 “We had very low enrollment during screening time,” Lancia said.
 “It’s the first time I’ve really heard so many families say they’re going to wait a year.”

-Eliza Alexander, managing director in northern New England for the Independent Schools Association of Northern New England, said enrollment trends at private and independent schools this fall are varied.
+Eliza Alexander, managing director in northern New England for the Association of Independent Schools in New England, said enrollment trends at private and independent schools this fall are varied.

 “I wouldn’t say enrollment is up at this point because I’m not sure,” Alexander said.
 “I just know enrollment patterns are really different in independent schools this year.
 They’re different from last year and different from what they ever were before.”